RetroDECK/ES-DE/README.md

 The software comes preconfigured for use with [RetroArch](https://www.retroarch.com), although this can certainly be changed as all emulator settings are fully configurable, even on a per-game basis.

-This fork was initially based on RetroPie EmulationStation v2.10.0rp-dev (master).

 General information
 ===================